About the Airborne Astronomy Ambassadors program

 The Airborne Astronomy Ambassadors “Pilot” program for educator professional development successfully flew six teachers on the observatory during the summer of 2011, representing California, Wisconsin, Michigan, Illinois, and Virginia (Washington DC).
 Evaluation confirmed the program’s positive impact on the teacher participants, on their students, and in their communities.
 Teachers not only incorporated content knowledge and specific components of their experience into their curricula, they also have also given dozens of presentations and implemented teacher professional development workshops.
-Their efforts to date have impacted hundreds of students and teachers.
+Their efforts to date have impacted thousands of students and teachers.

-Selection into this prestigious program is truly an honor for the educators and their school, planetarium or observatory.
+Selection into this prestigious program is truly an honor for the educators and their school, planetarium, or observatory.